FaisalRahman9393/JokingApp/README.md

 on success, a provided Joke object is expected to be passed in

 on failure: a provided JokeFetchingError is expected to be passed in

+## Tests are located in:

+* JokingApp/JokingApp/JokingAppTests for the iOS App
+* JokingApp/JokingFramework/JokingFrameworkTests for the framework